 Who can be appointed as a Guardian and/or Trustee?

 Typically a friend or family member of an incapacitated adult will apply to be appointed as his or her guardian and/or trustee.
 In instances where no one is available or willing to act the Office of the Public Guardian and Trustee may be appointed.

 What if someone disputes who the Guardian and/or Trustee will be?

 More than one person may make an application to be appointed as a guardian and/or trustee for a Represented Adult.
 If no one can agree on who should be appointed as the guardian and/or trustee, an application is made and the Court determines who would be the best fit.

 What if I have an issue with a current Guardian and/or Trustee?

 Sometimes family members or friends have concerns with the personal decisions a current guardian or trustee is making on behalf of a Represented Adult; they may believe that a guardian is not complying with the court order or that a Represented Adult is at risk of suffering physical or mental harm.
 In other instances concerns are raised about the manner in which a trustee is managing a Represented Adult’s financial affairs and have questions about how a Represented Adult’s money is being spent.

-The Adult Guardianship and Trusteeship Act, SA 2008, c A-4.2, provides concerned family members and friends with the ability to apply to the court to seek information on the decisions made by a guardian or trustee.
+The Alberta Adult Guardianship and Trusteeship Act provides concerned family members and friends with the ability to apply to the court to seek information on the decisions made by a guardian or trustee.
 If you are concerned about the decisions being made by a court appointed guardian and/or trustee and would like further information on your legal options, please contact our office.

 Initial consultations are free of charge.